20 fun facts about Thailand

 12. The orchid is the national flower of Thailand

 Thailand’s national flower is the orchid.
-If you’re a flower enthusiast, you’ll be delighted to hear that the country is home to 1,500 different orchids.
-You can see this beautiful flower in many places, including shopping centres, temples, markets, and festivals.
+If you’re a fascinating flower enthusiast, you’ll be delighted to hear that the country is home to 1,500 different orchids.
+You can see this beautiful flowers in many places, including shopping centres, temples, markets, and festivals.
 They grow wild in Thailand’s jungles and forests, but you may even see them growing on the side of the road.
 In addition, the country is the number one orchid exporter in the world.
-The Kingdom exports around 45% of its orchids out of the country, while the rest are being sold to locals on the domestic market.
+The Kingdom exports around 45% of its orchid out of the country, while the rest are being sold to locals on the domestic market.

 13. Logging is banned in Thailand